Free Crochet Ocean Toys: 19 Sea Creature Ideas + a Free Fish Pattern

 13. Dancing Seahorses

 These dancing seahorses from Yarnspirations are absolutely delightful.
 The pattern includes two seahorses in different poses, one curving to the left and one to the right.
 They are designed to hold hands, creating a sweet paired display.
-This is one of the most photogenic free crochet ocean toys patterns and makes a wonderful gift for couples or as nursery decor.
+This is one of the most photogenic sea creature designs and makes a wonderful gift for couples or as nursery decor.
 The pattern uses Red Heart yarn and a 4mm hook for a sturdy finished toy.

 Get the Free Dancing Seahorses Pattern from Yarnspirations